workroomprds/DessiBigBirthday/README.md

 * 4	4	Dessi, James, K&Y
 * 6	2	Rada and Sofia
-* 8	2	Alenka and small
+* 7	1	Alenka
-* 9	1	Kasia
+* 8	1	Kasia
-* 10	1	Ulrike
+* 9	1	Ulrike
-* 11	1	Polly
+* 10	1	Polly
-* 14	3	Moni & Ivor & Finn
+* 13	3	Moni & Ivor & Finn
-* 15	1	Nina M
+* 14	1	Nina M
-* 16	1	Alison
+* 15	1	Alison
-* 17	1	Alex
+* 16	1	Alex
-* 18	1	Ron
+* 17	1	Ron
-* 19	1	Annie
+* 18	1	Annie
-* 21	2	Lucy & Geoff
+* 20	2	Lucy & Geoff
+* 21	1	Cate
-* 22	1	Cate
+* 22	1	Zeebar
-* 23	1	Zeebar
+* 23	1	Eleanor
-* 24  1 Eleanor
+* 24	1	Deanna
-* 25  1 Deanna
+* 25	1	Valya
-* 26  1 Valya
+* 26	1	Lora
+* 27	1	Diana
+* 28	1	Veronica
+* 29	1	Jordan
+* 30	1	Ginka
+* 31	1	Bernard
+* 33	2	Iris & Anwen

 The bus takes up to 60 people.
 I want as many singers as we can, and some kids.
 It’ll be hard to move around if it’s full.
 There’s space for some partners, but probably not all partners.

 ### More about the bus

 90 minute trip, taking in many spots important to Dessi.
-Probably East along the South Bank, then crossing over the Thames and returning West to the park.
+I hope that we will go East (past the RFH, NT, Southwark Cathedral), North into the City (past St Ethelburga's), then head West (the Barbican tunnel, Farringdon, Chancery Lane).
+Then Westminster, Sloane Square, the V&A, RCM, the Embassy and the park.

 No booze on the bus.
 No loos, either.
 I don’t know whether we’ll be able to pick up or drop off when we’re on the move.

-I hope that we will go West (past the RFH, NT, Southwark Cathedral), North into the City (past St Ethelburga's), then head West (the Barbican tunnel, Farringodn, Chancery Lane).
-Then Westminster, Sloane Square, the V&A, RCM, the Embassy and the park.

 ### For busriders to do